orcalinux/system-programming-under-linux/advanced/practical/session06/command-guides/README.md

 - **Navigating the Directories**: Each directory contains a specific aspect of command-line operations, scripting, or text processing.
 Navigate through the directories based on the topic of interest.
 - **Testing Commands**: You can test most of the commands in the guides directly in your terminal.
 For regex-related commands, consider using `echo "text" | grep "pattern"` to quickly see the results.
 - **Further Reading**: If you're new to any of the topics, start with the introductory guides.
 As you gain more familiarity, explore the advanced usage and practical examples provided in each guide.

-## Contributing

-If you have suggestions for improvements or additional topics to cover, feel free to contribute to this repository.
-Contributions are welcome and encouraged to help make this collection even more comprehensive.